Managing a cross-border inheritance

 Piotr died in Germany while living and working there temporarily.
 His life was however centred in Poland, where his wife Gosia and other family and friends live.
 This is why Polish authorities are in charge of Piotr's inheritance.

-Gosia gets a European Certificate of Succession from Polish courts.
+Gosia gets a European Certificate of Succession from the Polish courts.
 She can use it to prove to Piotr's bank in Germany that she is entitled to access his account there, and use her late husband's money to pay his bills and last month of rent.